jackie-dai/Vault-of-Knowledge/Japanese History/Quiz 1.md

 introduction of social classes where officials were separated by a moat.
 This era had a lot of commercial life and various trades.

 ### Dotaku (bells)
 Made out of bronze, they were usually a ritual symbol of power.
-They most likely didn't function like regu
+They most likely didn't function like regular bells purely for making sound, but functioned as symbols of allegiance to some political authority.

+### History of the Kingdom of Wei

+At least thirty power countries engaged in war.
+Introduction of prominence of women in powerful positions.

+### Queen Himiko
+The first female ruler of the state called Yamatai, assisted by her younger brother.
+This was the first example of co-gendered rulership in early Japan.

+### The Amaterasu Myth
+The sun goddess Amaterasu withdrew into a cave after being offended by her brother, the storm god Susanoo.
+The world was enveloped in darkness.
+In order to restore the sun.
+The goddess Ame no Uzume performs a lewd dance while a mirror is hung from a tree.
+She then comes out of the cave intrigued by the dance.